Captainwiseman/School-Database-Management/README.md

 # School-Database-Management

-A simple school database management system, use these credentials to log in and play around:
+A simple school database management system, use these credentials to log in to enter:

 Email: admin@gmail.com
 Password:369